Aliases for PLA2G3 Gene

 This gene encodes a protein that belongs to the secreted phospholipase A2 family, whose members include the bee venom enzyme.
 The encoded enzyme functions in lipid metabolism and catalyzes the calcium-dependent hydrolysis of the sn-2 acyl bond of phospholipids to release arachidonic acid and lysophospholipids.
 This enzyme acts as a negative regulator of ciliogenesis, and may play a role in cancer development by stimulating tumor cell growth and angiogenesis.
 This gene is associated with oxidative stress, and polymorphisms in this gene are linked to risk for Alzheimer's disease. [provided by RefSeq, Apr 2014]

 GeneCards Summary for PLA2G3 Gene

-PLA2G3 (Phospholipase A2, Group III) is a Protein Coding gene.
-Among its related pathways are Ras signaling pathway and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include calcium ion binding and calcium-dependent phospholipase A2 activity.
+PLA2G3 (Phospholipase A2 Group III) is a Protein Coding gene.
+Among its related pathways are Ras signaling pathway and Glycerophospholipid biosynthesis.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and calcium-dependent phospholipase A2 activity.
 An important paralog of this gene is PROCA1.

 Phospholipases are a group of enzymes that hydrolyze phospholipids into fatty acids and other lipophilic molecules.
 There are four major classes; phospholipase A, phospholipase B, phosphoinositide-specific phospholipase C and phospholipase D.